-Let’s see, in detail what is Testcase, Pros, Corns and where we should use it.
+Let’s see, in detail what are Testcase, its Pros, Corns, and where we should use them.
 This Testcafe tutorial series will discuss all and everything about the Testcafe.

 What is Testcafe

-Testcafe is used own mechanism to use to communicate with the browser so it does not use selenium.
+Testcafe has used its own mechanism to use to communicate with the browser so it does not use selenium.
 It means tests are very fast and consistent.
 It’s extensible so you can integrate other tools like cucumber or other reporting tools.

 There are many tools for automation testing but now why we are moving towards testcafe.
 Testcafe has some amazing qualities that make our job easier.

 - Support the latest Java Script concepts(CS6 and TypeScript)

 - Cross-browser testing

 - Headless execution

 - It is designed to be fast